First Shots Host Range – Master Checklist

 - Schedule your First Shots Event.
 Consider time of day/day of the week when planning an event for first time shooters.
 Evenings or weekends will attract the most participants.
 Be sure to communicate your event date/time to NSSF as soon as possible so we can include you in the national calendar and ship your First Shots Host Kit.

 - Do you have an online reservation and waiver system?
 Make it easy for your first-time visitors by encouraging them to complete their waiver ahead of time.

 - We all love photos!
 If you take a photo of class participants, please ask them to sign a photo release.

 - Develop your marketing plan.
 Including how to find first-time shooters, and then how to bring them back to your range.
 (Visit Event Promotion for more details)

 - Determine your class size.
-Consider how many lanes you will make available for shooting.
+For handgun/rifle facilities, consider how many lanes you will make available for shooting.
 To manage wait time, host ranges usually limit class sizes to the number of shooting lanes multiplied by two or three.
 For shotgun/clay target facilities, we recommend no more than three or four students per instructor.

 - Classroom setup.
 You’ll need space for your attendees to be comfortable and easily see the instructor.
 Please have pens/pencils handy so participants can fill in their handbook and take notes!

 - Is your range ready for guests?
 First impressions matter, so make sure you are ready to welcome your first-time guests with good signage, clean restrooms, and accessible/safe parking.

 - Identify your training staff.
 The classroom instructor should be comfortable with new shooters to make it an enjoyable and safe experience.
 Most host ranges allow for one range officer per lane while the class is shooting.
 First Shots instructors say: